vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 Cryptography is _pluggable_, meaning you can bring your own crypto with you.
 All that is required is to provide an implementation of [CryptoAlgebra](https://github.com/vinyldns/vinyldns/blob/master/modules/core/src/main/scala/vinyldns/core/crypto/CryptoAlgebra.scala) using a crypto library of choice.
 The default implementation is `NoOpCrypto`, which does not do any encryption (not recommended for production).
+VinylDNS provides a cryptography implementation called `JavaCrypto` that you can use for production.
+The example that follows illustrates using the provided `JavaCrypto`.

 If you create your own implementation, you have to build your jar and make it (and all dependencies) available to the VinylDNS API and the VinylDNS portal.